-House set to advance budget plan as President Biden calls for swift action on economic relief
+House set to advance budget plan as Biden calls for swift action on economic relief

 The Senate passage of the budget resolution moved the “budget reconciliation” process along, allowing the budget bill that paves the way for the relief package to pass the Senate with a simple-majority vote, instead of the 60 normally required.
 That allows Democrats to move forward with no GOP votes if necessary, although Democrats and Biden officials insist that they hope Republicans will join them.

-The Senate spent most of Thursday afternoon and early Friday morning voting on some 45 amendments on a range of issues, including passing a motion that said stimulus payments should not go to affluent Americans.
+The Senate spent most of Thursday afternoon and Friday morning voting on some 45 amendments on a range of issues, including passing a motion that said stimulus payments should not go to affluent Americans.

 “The American people deserve for the conversation about next steps to begin with them and their needs.
 Not partisan rush jobs.
 Not talking points," Senate Minority Leader Mitch McConnell (R-Ky.) said on the Senate floor on Thursday.
-“It will not serve Americans to pile another huge mountain of debt on our grandkids for policies that even liberal economists say are poorly-targeted to current needs."
+“It will not serve Americans to pile another huge mountain of debt on our grandkids for policies that even liberal economists say are poorly targeted to current needs."

 Not all Democrats have been thrilled with Biden’s approach.
 Sen. Joe Manchin III (D-W.Va.), the most conservative Senate Democrat, has said he would strongly prefer a bipartisan bill than one approved only with Democratic votes.
 On Friday, a bipartisan group of centrist House lawmakers called the Problem Solvers Caucus called for Congress to first approve legislation boosting vaccine distribution.